BrianPugh/tamp/README.rst

 | Speed (rel) | 8,0 x       | 11,8 x      | 14,9 x      | 17,8 x      | 21,8 x     | 24,0 x     |
 +-------------+-------------+-------------+-------------+-------------+------------+------------+

+An **ESP32-C3** (RISC-V, max.
+160 MHz) consistently runs the original variant about 5% faster and the optimized C/C++ variant about 10% faster *per CPU clock cycle* than the ESP32-S3; so the C3 is, for this workload, a little more efficient than the S3.

 Tamp's original Readme below.